sitespeedio/sitespeed.io/docs/important/index.md

 We always use [semantic versioning](http://semver.org/) when we do a release.

 ### Privacy
-We take your privacy really serious: Our [documentation site](https://www.sitespeed.io/), our [dashboard](https://dashboard.sitespeed.io) and our [compare tool](https://dashboard.sitespeed.io) do not use any tracking software at all (no Google Analytics or any other tracking software).
+We take your online privacy really serious: Our [documentation site](https://www.sitespeed.io/), our [dashboard](https://dashboard.sitespeed.io) and our [compare tool](https://compare.sitespeed.io) do not use any tracking software at all (no Google Analytics or any other tracking software).
+We never use tracking software.
 None of the sitespeed.io tools call home.

 But beware: Chrome and Firefox call home.
-We would love PRs and tips how to make sure browsers don't call home when you run your tests.
+We would love PRs and tips how to make sure browsers don't call home when you run your tests!

 ### Code of Conduct
 When you create issues, do PRs, use our Slack channel or contact us on email, please follow our [Code Of Conduct](https://github.com/sitespeedio/sitespeed.io/blob/master/CODE_OF_CONDUCT.md).